Z80-Retro/2063-Z80-cpm/README.md

 CP/M filesystem will be readable by any system unl;ess it has its configuration hard-coded!

-	sudo parted /dev/sda

-To create a disk for hacking, it is likely best to create a partition for the CP/M drives of type 0x7f that is `16*8*1024*1024` bytes in size (128MiB.)
-(The idea being that one partition could hold 16, 8MB disks.)
+To create a disk for hacking, it is likely best to create a partition for the CP/M drives of type `0x7f` that is `16*8*1024*1024` bytes in size (128MiB.)
+(The idea being that one partition could hold 16, 8MiB disks.)

+## Danger Will Robinson!

 DANGER!!
-THE FOLLOWING CAN CAUSE CATESTROPHIC DATA LOSS TO YOUR ENTIRE SYSTEM!...
+THE FOLLOWING CAN CAUSE CATASTROPHIC DATA LOSS TO YOUR ENTIRE SYSTEM!...
 NOT JUST THE SD CARD!

 Before doing anything discussed here, make VERY sure that you know what the name of your SD card is on the system you are running the following commands.

 On a Raspberry PI, with a USB-SD card adapter, the SD card in the adapter (as opposed to the one running the PI) is *PROBABLY* called `/dev/sda`.

+## Erase(ish) your SD card

 First, wipe out any existing MBR.
 Doing so will effectively 're-format' your SD card.
 Do *NOT* expect that you will be able to recover any data after doing this!